 “Places have a profound effect on our minds, emotions, behaviours, sense of identity, creativity, productivity and sense of community.

 Yet often our environments can be soul-less, sterile, generic, even deadening and fragmenting.
 People are disconnected from their needs, from one another, from a sense of belonging and from the natural environment.
 Our ways of living are radically changing at rapid pace.
-Now more than ever, we need places the are uplifting, restorative, sensory, enriching, convivial and that bring magic and joy to everyday life.“
+Now more than ever, we need places the are uplifting, restorative, sensory, enriching, convivial and that bring joy to everyday life.“

 MATTER .
 SPACE .
 SOUL is a progressive multidisciplinary design studio working to re-imagine places in response to changing patterns of life — by putting human experience at the centre, in order to design for health, happiness, quality of life and wellbeing.

 We work fluidly across architecture, interiors, public art, and placemaking – but go beyond surface aesthetics to incorporate emotional, social and cultural impact into spatial design.

 Since inception, the studio has been recognized for it’s forward-thinking approaches and we often speak at industry conferences on our particular perspectives; looking more deeply into the intangible human impacts of places.

 Our fresh approach has been recognized in publications like;

 Groundbreakers/Rising Stars 2021: Wallpaper* Magazine